0xdothis/autom8/README.md

 3. Try refreshing the page
 4. Check browser console for errors
 5. Verify your wallet is unlocked and on the correct network

+### Contribution Guide

+All changes and commit should be push to the dev branch which will be reviewed and merge to the main branch